 The LIA Development Model

 Our model builds on the spiritual truth that the gospel should bring about changes in the spiritual, social, and material dimensions of a community to holistically improve the human condition.
+We utilize an integrated approach to cultivate community ownership of the transformations that take place.
+Local ownership and responsibility is necessary for the sustainable transformation of a community.

 The Local Church